Ubuntu Server Initial Setup

 Setup a firewall

 Different applications can register their profiles with UFW upon installation.
 These profiles allow UFW to manage these applications by name.
-OpenSSH, the service allowing us to connect to our server now, has a profile registered with UFW.
+OpenSSH, the service allowing you to connect to your server now, has a profile registered with UFW.

 You can see this by typing: